 Our responsibility is to express a limited assurance conclusion on whether the Branch's information relating to credit and market risk exposures and capital adequacy, included in the Disclosure Statement in compliance with the Clause 22 of the Order is not, in all material respects, disclosed in accordance with Schedule 9 of the Order.
-Our review has been conducted in accordance with Standard on Assurance Engagements 3100: Compliance Engagements ('SAE 3100') issued by the External Reporting Board, to provide limited assurance that the Bank has complied with the Clause 22, disclosed in accordance with Schedule 9 of the Order, in all material respects.
+SAE 3100 requires that we plan and perform our procedures to obtain limited assurance about whether anything has come to our attention that causes us to believe that the Branch's information relating to the credit and market risk exposures and capital adequacy, included in the Disclosure Statement in compliance with clause 22 of the Order is not, in all material respects, disclosed in accordance with Schedule 9 of the Order.

-In a limited assurance engagement, the assurance practitioner performs procedures, primarily consisting of discussion and enquiries of management and others within the entity, as appropriate, and observation and walk-throughs, and evaluates the evidence obtained.
+In a limited assurance engagement, the assurance practitioner performs procedures, primarily consisting of discussion and enquiries of management and others within the Branch, as appropriate, and observation and walk-throughs, and evaluates the evidence obtained.
 The procedures selected depend on our judgement, including identifying areas where the risk of material non-compliance with clause 22 of the Order in respect of the information relating to credit and market risk exposures and capital adequacy is likely to arise.